Jay4242/llm-guess_llama/README.md

 ## Usage

 When you run the game, you will be prompted to enter a theme.
 You can either enter a theme of your choice or leave it blank to have the LLM generate a random theme for you.
 After the theme is selected, the LLM will generate a set of character features.
 The game will then assign a character to you, and the LLM will start asking questions to guess your character.
+The LLM will ask a series of yes/no questions, and based on your answers, it will attempt to narrow down the possibilities and eventually guess your character.
+The game currently runs for a fixed number of rounds.

 ## Example